top of page

 Business owners and Directors: Questions to ask yourself

-Business owners, company directors and CEOs have a legal requirement to ensure that the business they manage is meeting its primary obligations under Workplace Health and Safety (WHS) laws.
+Business owners, company directors and CEOs have mandatory legal requirements to ensure that the business they manage is meeting its primary obligations under Workplace Health and Safety (WHS) laws.

 As directors of the business, officers must consider every one of these points in their ongoing operation of the organisation’s WHS management system.
+An officer may be personally liable for a breach of any of the actions expected of them in Section 27 of the WHS Act.
 To help with these an officer may need to routinely or periodically ask themselves questions such as:

 1. How do I review the business’ health and safety systems and ensure that they adequately address health and safety risks – on an ongoing basis?